nori-dot-eco/contracts/docs/Market.md

 Facilitates the exchange of bpNORI tokens for a non-transferrable certificate of carbon removal.

-<i>Carbon removals are represented by ERC1155 tokens in the Removal.sol contract, where the balance of a
+<i>Carbon removals are represented by ERC1155 tokens in the Removal contract, where the balance of a
-given token represents the number of tonnes of carbon that were removed from the atmosphere for that specific removal (different token ids are used to represent different slices of carbon removal projects and years).
+given token represents the number of tonnes of carbon that were removed from the atmosphere for that specific removal (different token IDs are used to represent different slices of carbon removal projects and years).
-This contract facilitates the exchange of bpNORI tokens for ERC721 tokens managed by the Certificate.sol contract.
+This contract facilitates the exchange of bpNORI tokens for ERC721 tokens managed by the Certificate contract.
 Each of these certificates is a non-transferrable, non-fungible token that owns the specific removal tokens and token balances that comprise the specific certificate for the amount purchased.